 It was again the S.F.N. - Waalre, run by Gerrit Does, that took the initiative to get ATB/MTB organised in Holland.
-The first enduro type event on all terrain / mountain bikes was scheduled to take place on January 29th 1989, location BMX track E.W.F.V.
+In 1988 several "test ATB" event were run in a "enduro" (motorsport type) setting.
+The first official enduro type event on all terrain / mountain bikes was scheduled to take place on January 29th 1989, location BMX track E.W.F.V.
 Waalre in Holland.
 Later on races were scheduled in the city of Breda in the south and Collendoorn in the eastern part of our country.
 Last but not least an event took place in Assen in the north of our country.
 This serie of events was called the "War of the Stars" ATB serie.
 Seen here the flip-over paper of the first instruction meeting, explaining the event.

 Also the names of the first riders in the several classes mentioned.
 The trail was about 2 till 4 km long and had to be covered around 10 till 15 times.
 The race itself was scheduled to take about 60 / 90 minutes.
 Also a Relay-race was part of this event as well as an individual 100 meter sprint in which the fastest time did win ofcourse etc. Also a brake test was part of the event.
 At the time it was more a motorcycle type endure on bicycles.